farisalgi/t3rn-bridge-bot-past/README.md

 ### 1) From MetaMask (or similar browser wallets)
 1. Send the test transaction in MetaMask (make sure it's a testnet transaction).
-2. Open MetaMask -> Activity -> find the transaction -> click it to view details.
-3. On the transaction request, Scroll down and copy the hex string shown.
+2. On the transaction request, Scroll down and copy the hex string shown.
-4. Paste that hex string when the bot asks for the data payload.
+3. Paste that hex string when the bot asks for the data payload.

 ### 2) From a block explorer (Etherscan / Blockscout / Caldera Explorer)
 1. After sending a transaction, open the explorer for the network (e.g., Sepolia Arbiscan, Blockscout).